mjbarnes/git-tutorial/Readme.md

         C:\git\IntroductionToGit [master +1 ~0 -0 | +2 ~0 -0 !]>
         </pre>
         * Since status.md has been added to our cache we are not tracking status.md.
 We can remove this file from our cache by calling `$ git rm --cached status.md`.  add.md and init.md have not been added to our cache so they are listed as untracked files.
 The branch name now has some additional changes.  `[master +1 ~0 -0 | +2 ~0 -0 !]` status that we are on the master branch and we have one file in stating and 2 unstaged files.
-    e.
-In order to track all of the files that we have created let's add all of the .md files from our directory to our local repository.
+    * In order to track all of the files that we have created let's add all of the .md files from our directory to our local repository.
 This can be done by calling `$ git add *.[File Extension]`
         * `$ git add *.md`
         <pre>
         C:\git\IntroductionToGit [master +1 ~0 -0 | +2 ~0 -0 !]> git add *.md
         C:\git\IntroductionToGit [master +3 ~0 -0]>
         </pre>
-    f.
-Now that we've added all of our files to the local repository the master banch says +3 and we can confirm our changes by calling git status.
+    * Now that we've added all of our files to the local repository the master banch says +3 and we can confirm our changes by calling git status.
         * `$ git status`
         <pre>
         C:\git\IntroductionToGit [master +3 ~0 -0]> git status